szgaljic/f6/content/docs/foundations/volatility.md

 The key to success lies in embracing the shared responsibility between business and technology for identifying areas of change.
 Equally important is having a collaborative mindset when change arises—rather than assigning blame for why a solution falls short, teams should work together to understand what was overlooked and use those insights to better prepare for inevitable future changes.

+### Communicating Change

+Building for immediate needs prioritizes speed and simplicity, delivering results quickly.
+Future-proofing, on the other hand, aims to design solutions that evolve gracefully over time.
+Too much focus on the short-term can lead to expensive refactoring later, while over-indexing on future-proofing can delay time-to-market and overcomplicate the system.

+To effectively communicate "what ifs" and the impacts of trade-offs it's critical to frame it in terms that resonate with the business.
+This involves translating technical details into tangible business outcomes:

+- **Cost of Flexibility:** Explain how adding flexibility in a volatile area (e.g., building an extensible API) will increase initial development time but reduce costs and disruption when future changes are needed.
+- **Impact of Rigidity:** If a solution is designed without accounting for volatility, highlight the risks, such as expensive refactoring, downtime, or delayed market response when changes inevitably arise.
+- **Balancing Short-Term and Long-Term Goals:** Demonstrate how thoughtful investments in change management—like modular design or abstraction—can align with business timelines while avoiding technical debt.
+- **Realistic Expectations for Change:** Frame volatility as an expected and manageable reality, emphasizing that flexibility requires trade-offs but reduces risk over the system’s lifetime.
+For example:
+    - _“If we don’t account for the potential of pivoting to a B2B model, implementing those features later will cost 3x as much and delay delivery by 6 months.”_
+    - _“Building in flexibility now adds 10% to development time but ensures we can handle third-party API changes without a full rewrite.”_

 ## Trade-Offs

 Success requires balancing short-term goals with long-term sustainability, particularly when managing change.
 Decisions made today can influence flexibility, maintainability, and operational efficiency for years to come.
 Here are a few real world examples of volatility and possible trade-offs.